d0u9/Linux-Device-Driver/01_Introduction_to_Linux_and_Device_Drivers/01_the_linux_kernel.md

 > Linus Torvalds with assistance from a loosely-knit team of hackers across
 > the Net.
 It aims towards POSIX and Single UNIX Specification compliance.

 Linux is great.
-It was created by Linus Torvalds in 1991 and then was richen by people from all around the world.
+It was created by Linus Torvalds in 1991 and then was then enriched by people from all around the world.
 It is free (free speech, not free beer) and open source, which means anyone can download and play it under the GPL V2 license.
 Linux is a UNIX-like operating system; it provides a standard